evereverland/2022/pages/introduction.md

 > * Do not fabricate information or publish false or unproven information as proven.
 > * Be sensitive about information found through genealogical research that may make the client or family members uncomfortable.

+## Durability

 At the same time, we may in some instance want EverEverLand to consider ensuring that the data we gather will survive "forever".
-This may mean allowing the material to be copied, remixed, morphed and preserved in a variety of wways.
+This may mean allowing the material to be copied, remixed, morphed and preserved in a variety of ways.

-In doing so we can follow the guidelines of free and open-source software
+In doing so we can follow the guidelines of free and open-source software:

 * https://en.wikipedia.org/wiki/Free_and_open-source_software